sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 &nbsp;

-## Context: Game doesn't start (line #378 / error ****5698)

-- You must install the Lord of Destruction expansion.
-If you're sure you have LoD installed then please ask for help on discord and mention `halt #378`.

-&nbsp;

 ## Context: Crash in main menu (line #677 / error ****8145)

 - Disable `Windowed Mode (-W)` in the launcher and play in fullscreen or alternatively you can also use the ddraw windowed mode instead.
 To enable the ddraw windowed mode check: [window resizing when joining a game](#how-to-fix-window-resizing-when-joining-a-game)